lab1092/blender-manual_ja/manual/lighting/lights/lights_in_other_contexts.rst

 By default, materials are lit by all lamps in all visible layers, but a material (and thus all objects using that material) can be limited to a single group of lamps.
 This sort of control can be incredibly useful, especially in scenes with complex lighting setups.
-To enable this, navigate to the :guilabel:`Material` menu's :guilabel:`Options` panel and select a group of lamps in the :guilabel:`Light Group` field.
+To enable this, navigate to the *Material* menu's *Options* panel and select a group of lamps in the *Light Group* field.
 Note that a :doc:`light group </modeling/objects/groups_and_parenting>` must be created first.

-If the :guilabel:`Exclusive` button is enabled, lights in the specified group will *only* affect objects with this material.
+If the *Exclusive* button is enabled, lights in the specified group will *only* affect objects with this material.